StrataFoundation/strata/packages/docs/blog/2021-12-21-governance/index.md

   * Setup Anchor Verifiable Builds

-# Issue Govenance Voting Shares
+## Issue Govenance Voting Shares

+Governance works by creating and executing proposals to upgrade the program.
+These proposals are voted on by governance token holders.
+In a simple case, the governance token holders may just be the founders of the company.
+If all hold an even number of tokens, this acts like a multisig.

-First, let's issue a governance token.
+Let's issue a governance token.
 We're going to use Metaplex spl-token-metadata to asssociate a name and symbol with our governance token, so it's easy to use in wallets.
+You can edit the name and symbol in `createMetadata` to name your own token.

 ```js
 import { ASSOCIATED_TOKEN_PROGRAM_ID, Token, TOKEN_PROGRAM_ID, u64 } from "@solana/spl-token";